 IMO refers to the International Maritime Organization, which provides requirements for shipping hazardous materials via waterways.

 Infectious substance (etiologic agent) is a Division 6.2 material that is a viable microorganism, or its toxin, and causes or may cause disease in human beings or animals, and includes those agents listed in 42 CFR 72.3 and any other agent that causes or may cause severe, disabling, or fatal disease.
 The terms “infectious substance” and “etiologic agent” are synonymous.

 Irritating material is any Division 6.1 liquid or solid substance (e.g., tear gas) that gives off intense fumes and causes extreme but temporary irritation and impairment to a person’s ability to function.

 L or l means liter.

-Limited quantity is the maximum amount of a specific hazardous material that is exempted from the labeling or packaging requirements in 49 CFR.
-Not every hazardous material is eligible to be shipped as a limited quantity.
-Almost all limited quantity materials are nonmailable.
-Most hazardous material permitted to be shipped as a limited quantity does not qualify under the Consumer Commodity, Mailable Limited Quantity, or ORM-D categories.
-See also Mailable Limited Quantity.
+Limited Quantity is the maximum amount of a specific hazardous material that is exempted from the labeling or packaging requirements in 49 CFR.
+To be permitted in the Postal Service, hazardous materials that are classified to be shipped as Limited Quantity must also qualify as a consumer commodity material.
+See Consumer Commodity, Limited Quantity air and Limited Quantity surface.